 Motor Thrust / Max Amp Draw (A) @ Voltage (V) / Recommended Battery

-How long you can run your trolling motor depends on the max amp draw and if your battery is lead acid or Dakota lithium (see above).
-Also important is how often you run your trolling motor at the max power setting while on the water.
+The total run time of your trolling motor will depend upon the power settings (max amp draw) that you are operating under and if your battery is lead acid or Dakota lithium (see above).
+It is key to understand how using your trolling motor for propulsion versus spotlock, will dramatically impact the overall runtime of your system.
 Using a lower power setting = more fishing time!

 Step 1: Determine the voltage of your motor.
 12V motors are smaller, and more cost effective.
 They typically requires only one battery.
 24V and 36V motors have more thrust and use more power, requiring multiple batteries (directions for how to link batteries in series to create a 24V or 36V battery are here).
 If cost is top of mind for you then a 12V motor may be a better choice.
 If power & performance is the most important then a 24V or 36V system may better meet your needs.